Hema Sankalia: Work life

-Sankalia began working and teaching modern architecture at the new Academy of Architecture, giving her the education she felt she missed from school.
-She credits Vina Mody as a guru in the field, who hired Sankalia to work in construction sites alongside masons, carpenters, and electricians.
-Along side Mody she gives Pravina Meghta credit on massively inspiring her creativity within architecture, later becoming one of the first female work partners in the country.
+Sankalia began her career with the architecture firm of Mody and Colgan (Piloo Mody and Vina Mody) in Bombay.
+She credits Vina Mody as one of her gurus, who hired Sankalia to work in construction sites alongside masons, carpenters, and electricians.
+Along side Mody she gives Pravina Mehta credit on massively inspiring her creativity within architecture, later becoming one of the first female work partners in the country.

 In 1957 she married Shireesh Sankalia, a 'pavement dweller' engineer, Until his death in 1984, he consistently supported Sankalia's career path.